engelsjk/underpass/README.md

 # Underpass

-An API built on top of a live, local OpenStreetMap (OSM) instance that provides custom and fast queries of selected map data.
-Intended as a quicker alternative to the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).
+An API built on top of a live OpenStreetMap (OSM) instance that provides custom and fast queries of selected OSM features.
+Intended as a faster alternative to the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).

 ## Setup

 The Underpass setup consists of two phases:

-* First, spin up a live instance of Docker-OSM for your area of interest using an Underpass-specific database schema
+* Spin up a live instance of Docker-OSM for your area of interest using an Underpass-specific database schema
-* Then start an Underpass server that connects to the running Docker-OSM instance
+* Start an Underpass server that connects to the running Docker-OSM instance

 ### Docker-OSM Setup